 Canvas is compatible with current learning tools including YouTube.

-Canvas provides a user-friendly 24/7 support system for faculty and staff.
+Canvas provides a user-friendly 24/7 support system for students, faculty, and staff.

-Canvas has a superior mobile app for tablets and smartphones
+Canvas has superior mobile iOS and Android apps for tablets and smartphones.

 Training Schedule Learn More from Canvas